mheadd/how-to-talk-to-civic-hackers/the_benefits_of_engagement.md

 Having these kinds of insights prior to building an official app gave SEPTA a huge advantage in deciding what they wanted to build.
 It's also worth noting that the code for SEPTA's own official app was released as open source so that any transit developer—perhaps someone that had previously attended a hackathon and built a transit app of their own—can identify an issue or contribute an enhancement.<sup>17</sup>

-## Syracuse: Making Better use of Road Data
+## Syracuse: Making Better Use of Road Data

 Like other cities in the Snowbelt, Syracuse faces a constant challenge in maintaining its roads.